WynandL/plexpi/readme.txt

 The plex.sh is a script file and must be downloaded to the PI and executed

+Before running the script:
+1. Ensure there is a Videos folder on the external HDD and it is plugged in (USB)
+2. Ensure there is a iCloudAlwaysOn folder on the external HDD - or remove the samba command in the script
+3. Ensure that the current network runs on 192.168.1.X
+4. Keep the keyboard attached, there will be 2 prompts to answer yes on

 To download the file to the PI, use: sudo wget https://raw.githubusercontent.com/WynandL/plexpi/master/plex.sh